 HS2 Advisory Group

 At Lodders Solicitors, we have a team of lawyers dedicated to giving advice to clients about HS2.
-We hope that the information set out below will assist you, but if you have any queries please click here to let us know.
+We hope that the information set out below will assist you, but if you have any queries please contact us.
 We aim to respond to your queries as soon as possible.

 What is HS2?

 HS2 is the high-speed railway line currently being built to connect London Euston railway station to the Midlands and North of the country.
 It will run along purpose-built tracks built along a new route.
 Just in case you were wondering, HS1 is the high-speed railway line which opened in November 2007 to link London St Pancras to the Channel Tunnel.

 Click here to view the current HS2 route.